raulcano/bitcoinminds/README.md

 A long text describing the content that is presented.
 E.g. the summary of a book.

 ### other
-Other metadata in the form of a JSON dictionary, that is, containig a set of key-value pairs.
+Other metadata in the form of a JSON dictionary, that is, containig a set of key-value pairs (NOTE: At the moment of writing this, there is no functionality for this field).
 For example:
 ```
 { key1: "value1", key2: "value2" }
 ```